-Metro Centers for Community Advocacy, Inc. ("MCCA") is a not-for-profit organization that provides assistance to victims of domestic violence, sexual assault and stalking.
+Metro Centers for Community Advocacy, Inc. ("MCCA") is a not-for-profit organization that provides assistance to victims of domestic violence, sexual assault, and stalking.
 MCCA maintains outreach offices in Jefferson Parish, St. Tammany Parish, the River Parishes, and Orleans Parish.
-MCCA offers the opportunity for victims to receive counseling services, to obtain legal advocacy from advocates employed by the organization, and to obtain legal assistance for temporary restraining orders.
-MCCA also operates three temporary housing shelters in Jefferson Parish, providing both emergency and transitional housing to victims of domestic violence, sexual assault and stalking.
+MCCA offers the opportunity for victims to receive counseling services, to obtain legal advocacy from advocates employed by the organization, and to obtain legal assistance through temporary restraining orders.
+MCCA also operates five temporary housing shelters in Jefferson, St. Charles, and St. John Parishs, providing both emergency and transitional housing to victims of domestic violence, sexual assault, and stalking.